memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 5) Football has seen a lot of rivalries develop between clubs during its rich and long history.
 One of the most famous ones is between fierce rivals FC Barcelona and Real Madrid.
 There is the term, El Clasico, for a match between those two teams.
-Let's find out were there any transfers between FC Barcelona and Real Madrid.
+Let's find all the transfers between FC Barcelona and Real Madrid.

 ```opencypher